zognin/tp/docs/UserGuide.md

 1. Ensure you have Java version 11 or above installed in your Computer.
 You may install the latest version of Java [here](https://www.oracle.com/java/technologies/downloads/).

-2. Download the jar file of the application.
+2. Download the latest jar file from our [releases page](https://github.com/AY2122S1-CS2103T-W16-2/tp/releases).

 3. Copy the file to an empty folder.
 This will be the _home folder_ for BTBB.